 The Comment field at the bottom of the General tab allows additional comments to be stored.

 The infant data information is located under the Evaluation Information band on the General tab and contains any Infant setting and referral information for ages 0-3.

 The Additional IEP/IFSP Information fields are also on the General tab and contain IEP Meeting information in which the student participated during the school year.
 The comment fields and IEP data are Informational Only.

 The Student Services tab contains any special education service received by a student and any early intervention service or related service received by an infant from age 0-2.

-The Active Test Settings tab allows the user to enter the embedded and non-embedded test settings for the students that need modifications to the Smarter Balanced Assessments or need to take the paper pencil version of the assessments.
+The Active Test Settings tab allows the user to enter the embedded and non-embedded test settings for the students that need modifications to the Smarter Balanced Assessments or ELPAC or need to take the paper pencil version of the assessments.
 It also allows schools to enter Condition Codes for students that will not be taking the assessments due to a Medical Emergency or Parent/Guardian Test Exemption.
 Data entered on this page is stored in the Test Settings (STS) table.
 Please see the Test Settings and State Test Export Files articles for more information on Test Settings and the exports.

-In addition to the Special Education features described, Aeries supports entering 504 Plans for students.
+In addition to the Special Education features, Aeries supports entering 504 Plans for students.
 The 504 Plan page can be used to outline how a student’s specific needs in the education environment are met.
 The 504 Plan pages can also be used to describe and track Accommodation Plans to assist the student in meeting their educational goals.
-For more detailed information on the 504 Plan, please see Aeries documentation on 504 Plan Management which will go into detail on how to set up and maintain the 504 Plan data.
+For more detailed information on the 504 Plan, see Aeries documentation on 504 Plan Management which will go into detail on how to set up and maintain the 504 Plan data.